Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: System Model

 \cparagraph{Matrix of plans} To explain the short-term navigation and sensing of drones over the cells and timeslots in a period $t$, $t \in \mathcal{T}$, the plan of a drone $u$ that travels through the direction of $a^u$ is introduced, denoted by $P^u(a^u, t)$.
 It represents the specific navigation and sensing details, including the visited cells and corresponding energy consumption.
 The plan $P^u(a^u, t)$ is encoded by a matrix of size $N \times S$, with each element represented as $p^u_{n,s}(a^u, t) \in \{0, 1\}$.
 Here, $p^u_{n,s}(a^u, t) = 1$ denotes that the drone $u$ hovers and collects all required data at cell $n$ at timeslot $s$, whereas for $p^u_{n,s}(a^u, t) = 0$ the drone does not hover at that cell at that time.
 Moreover, $P^{-u}(a^u, t) = \{p^{-u}_{n,s}(a^u, t) |_{n \in \mathcal{N}, s \in \mathcal{S}} \}$ denotes the observed plan by drone $u$ in time period $t$, indicating that it incorporates and sums the plans of all other drones excluding its own.
-We formulate the aggregated plans of all drones observed by $u$ at cell $n$ and timeslot $s$ as follows:
+The aggregated plans of all drones observed by $u$ at cell $n$ and timeslot $s$ is formulated as follows:

 \cparagraph{Matrix of required sensing values} In the context of a sensing task, each cell at a timeslot has specific sensing requirements that determine the data acquisition goal of drones.
-Such sensing requirements can be determined by city authorities as a continuous kernel density estimation, for example, monitoring cycling risk based on requirements calculated by past bike accident data and other information~\cite{castells2020cycling}.
+Such sensing requirements can be determined by city authorities as a continuous kernel density estimation.
 The high risk level of a cell at a timeslot represents the high importance of sensing (e.g., the crucial intersection of traffic flow), and thus a high number of required sensing values is set.
 The matrix of required sensing values is denoted as $V(t) = \{V_{n,s}(t) |_{n \in \mathcal{N}, s \in \mathcal{S}} \}$, where $V_{n,s}(t)$ denotes the required sensing value at cell $n$ and timeslot $s$ in the time period $t$.
 Based on actual sensing performance of drones according to Eq.(\ref{eq:aggregated_plan}), the sensing value collected by all drones observed by $u$ at cell $n$ and timeslot $s$ is formulated as: